By Steve Goodman

-Oriental medicine, on the other hand, is designed to strengthen the immune system when it is at its most vulnerable – during the winter and flu season.
+Chinese medicine, on the other hand, is designed to strengthen the immune system when it is at its most vulnerable – during the winter and flu season.
 Qi, when restored and strengthened, can prevent the acquisition of colds, flu, and other seasonal viral infections.
-In the TCM tradition, the symptoms of H1N1 and any flu are the result of pathogenic heat, cold, or dampness.
-Oriental medicine has an old tradition of using herbal medications to boost qi, and prevent these pathogens from gaining egress into the body.
+In the Chinese medicine tradition, the symptoms of H1N1 and any flu are the result of pathogenic heat, cold, or dampness.
+Chinese medicine for prevention and treatment of the flu has an old tradition of using herbal medications to boost qi, and prevent these pathogens from gaining egress into the body.
 In fact, in China, school children are served herbal teas during flu season to prevent the spread of colds and flu.

 Herbal Medications and Flu

 Various herbal formulas are used in TCM to treat the different symptoms of the flu.
 Respiratory issues are treated with herbs such as Jiu ma huang (aka Chinese ephedra).
 Other treatments for the respiratory conditions associated with colds and flu used in China include an oral liquid called Shuanghuanglian, which is a formula made up of baikal skullcap root, honeysuckle, and forsythia.
 For the digestive distress that is also often associated with flu, TCM suggests herbs in the family of Ge gen (radix puerariae) and ageratum.